ringbuffer-org/computer_music_basics/website/posts/Control/python.rst

 .. title: Using Python for Control
 .. slug: using-python-for-control
 .. date: 2020-11-05 13:47:15 UTC
 .. tags:
-.. category: basics:peripherals
+.. category: basics:control
-.. priority: 11
+.. priority: 3
 .. link:
 .. description:
 .. type: text

 Python offers many useful tools for preparing data and  controlling synthesis processes.
 Although it can also be used for actual